KITmetricslab/covid19-forecast-hub-de/README.md

 ### Deaths

-Our main focus is on **1 through 30 day and 1 through 4 week ahead forecasts of incident and cumulative deaths by reporting date in Germany (national level) and the German states (Bundesländer)**.
+Our main focus is on **1 through 30 day and 1 through 4 week ahead forecasts of incident and cumulative deaths by reporting date in Germany and Poland (national level) and the German states (Bundesländer)**.
 We also accept up to 130 day-ahead and up to 20 week-ahead forecasts.
 This [wiki entry](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Forecast-targets) contains details on the definition of the targets.
 There is no obligation to submit forecasts for all suggested targets and it is up to teams to decide what they feel comfortable forecasting.

 Note that our definition of targets parallels the principles outlined [here](https://github.com/reichlab/covid19-forecast-hub#what-forecasts-we-are-tracking-and-for-which-locations) for the US COVID-19 forecast hub.

 Note that we currently treat the **ECDC data** available [here](https://www.ecdc.europa.eu/en/publications-data/download-todays-data-geographic-distribution-covid-19-cases-worldwide) as our ground truth for the national level death forecasts.
 Our R script to compute cumulative deaths can be found [here](https://github.com/KITmetricslab/covid19-forecast-hub-de/blob/master/data-truth/ECDC/ECDC.R).
 For deaths at the Bundeland level we extract data from the [RKI/arcgis Dashboard](https://www.arcgis.com/home/item.html?id=f10774f1c63e40168479a1feb6c7ca74) on a daily basis.
 For historical data we use the archive provided by [ard-data](https://github.com/ard-data/2020-rki-archive).
 The resulting data set on daily reported deaths can be found [here](https://github.com/KITmetricslab/covid19-forecast-hub-de/tree/master/data-truth/RKI).
+We are working on adding data for Polish voivodeships to our repository.

 ### Cases

-We are also accepting **1 through 30 day and 1 through 4 week ahead forecasts of incident and cumulative confirmed cases by reporting date in Germany (national level) and the German states (Bundesländer)**, see the [wiki entry](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Forecast-targets).
+We are also accepting **1 through 30 day and 1 through 4 week ahead forecasts of incident and cumulative confirmed cases by reporting date in Germany and Poland (national level) and the German states (Bundesländer)**, see the [wiki entry](https://github.com/KITmetricslab/covid19-forecast-hub-de/wiki/Forecast-targets).
 The respective truth data from RKI can be found [here](https://github.com/KITmetricslab/covid19-forecast-hub-de/tree/master/data-truth/RKI).
+We are working on adding data for Polish voivodeships to our repository.

 ### Intensive care use

-We intend to start covering forecasts for intensive care use due to COVID19 (at the national and Bundesland levels).
+We intend to start covering forecasts for intensive care use due to COVID19 (at the German national and Bundesland levels).
 Details will be provided here soon.
 Data from the [DIVI Registry](https://www.divi.de/) have been compiled [here](https://github.com/KITmetricslab/covid19-forecast-hub-de/tree/master/data-truth/DIVI) and will be used to define prediction targets.